spencerkclark/xpartition/README.md

     ds.partition.write(store, partitions, partition_dims, partition)
 ```

-The `partition_dims` describe the dimensions over which to partition the
+`partition_dims` describes the dimensions over which to partition the dataset;
-dataset; if chunks exist along dimensions that are not among the partition
+if chunks exist along dimensions that are not among the partition dimensions,
-dimensions, then they will all be grouped together.
-If you are not particular
+then they will all be grouped together.
+If you are not particular about this,
-about this, simply using `ds.dims` will also work out of the box.
+simply using `ds.dims` will also work out of the box.

 ### Parallelization using `multiprocessing`